Canon 800D vs Sony A7 II

-The Canon EOS 800D (called Canon T7i in some regions) and the Sony Alpha A7 II are two digital cameras that were revealed to the public, respectively, in February 2017 and November 2014.
+The Canon EOS 800D (called Canon T7i in some regions) and the Sony Alpha A7 II are two digital cameras that were announced, respectively, in February 2017 and November 2014.
 The 800D is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (800D) and a full frame sensor.
-Both cameras offer a resolution of 24 megapixel.
+The cameras are based on an APS-C (800D) and a full frame (A7 II) sensor.
+Both cameras offer a resolution of 24 megapixels.

-The physical size and weight of the Canon 800D and the Sony A7 II are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 800D – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 800D and the Sony A7 II.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably smaller (7 percent) than the Canon 800D.
 However, the A7 II is markedly heavier (13 percent) than the 800D.
 It is noteworthy in this context that the A7 II is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.